w2ak/tpt-inf224-tp1/README.md

 ## Step 11

-`MyBase` has a basic default library created in the constructor.
+`MyBase` has a basic default library created in the constructor. `TCPLock` locks are used to prevent aberrations due to concurrency.
+In this case there are only read-mode lock because the implemented commands are read-only commands.